Mikiqueen0/IOT-ESP32-Zebra/README.md

 #### Camera Module Wiring:
 - The ESP32-CAM typically uses the default camera pins; however, ensure it is correctly connected to the camera module.
-- If you're using an SD card for storing images or videos, ensure the SD card is correctly inserted and connected.

 ### Upload the Code
 1. Open the Arduino IDE and load the provided code into a new sketch.